MohamedHamisa/MAS/README.md

 Customer Churn Prediction
 Overview
-This project aims to predict customer churn using machine learning and provide actionable insights for retention strategies.
-Our model leverages a dataset of customer demographics, account information, and service usage patterns to identify customers at risk of leaving.
-The solution is designed to be accessible, with an interactive Power BI dashboard and a deployable API that allows for easy integration into applications, including mobile.
+This project aims to predict customer churn using machine learning and provide actionable insights to enhance customer retention strategies.
+The model utilizes a dataset containing customer demographics, account information, and service usage patterns to identify customers at risk of churning.
+The solution is accessible through an interactive Power BI dashboard and a deployable API, both designed to be integrated into web and mobile applications.

 Table of Contents
 Project Overview